fza99/fza99/README.md

  - Quality code: ![SonarQube](https://img.shields.io/badge/-SonarQube-05122A?style=flat&logo=SonarQube)
                  ![Metrics](https://img.shields.io/badge/-metrics-05122A?style=flat&logo=metrics)

+## 📚 **Education:**
+- Software Engineer, ENSIAS-Morocco

+## 🏆 **Key Achievements:**
+- Successfully implemented automated test suites integrated into CI/CD pipelines, resulting in a [Percentage]% reduction in release cycles.
+- Introduced and advocated for a culture of collaboration between QA and DevOps teams, fostering a more streamlined development lifecycle.

 ## :scroll: Certificates
 * ISTQB Certified Tester Foundation Level

+## 🌐 **DevOps Philosophy:**
+Believer in the philosophy that testing should be an integral part of the DevOps lifecycle.
+Continuously exploring ways to optimize testing processes within the CI/CD pipeline to enhance software delivery efficiency.

 ## :hammer_and_wrench: Tools
 * [Postman](https://www.postman.com) - testing tool for REST API